a3f/libwireshark-example/README.md

+## Better not use this

+Check out [liblibwireshark](https://github.com/epl-viz/liblibwireshark) instead.
+A thin wrapper around the core capture/dissect functionality that other applications can then link against.

 #### Sample project showcasing stand-alone use of libwireshark.

 Tested working with Wireshark `v2.2.3-0-g57531cdd46` on macOS Sierra.
 Keep in mind, that libwireshark is not public API and may change.